 The basic format for book citations is as follows:

 Last name, first name.
 Title of book.
-City of publication: Publisher, year of publication.
+City of publication: Publisher, Publication Date.

 Author, A. A. (year of publication).
 Title of work: Capital letter also for subtitle.
 Location: Publisher.

 Calfee, R. C., & Valencia, R. R. (1991).
 APA guide to preparing manuscripts for journal publication.
 Washington, DC: American Psychological Association.

 As you can see, all the information we talked about above is there in both styles.
 It's just in different order, with different punctuation rules.

 Author (s).
 "Title of article."
 Title of journal, volume, issue, year, pages.

 Bagchi, Alaknanda.
 "Conflicting Nationalisms: The Voice of the Subaltern in Mahasweta Devi's Bashai Tudu."
 Tulsa Studies in Women's Literature, vol. 15, no. 1, 1996, pp. 41-50.